OMEN-D/pass_manager/README.md

 Although you need lot install lot of packages like PIL, urlib, requests and much more but I dedcided me make a srcipt to install all of these modules if users don't have them.

-You just need to have pip installed and working
+You just need to have python installed version 3.7.

-I would soon be uploading the exe file too.